rthery/borrit/README.md

 to resolve conflicts on some assets.
 This tool offers a simple way to borrow/return assets from the Project window directly.

-It's currently independent from any version control system and try to support different databases to store the state of the borrowed assets.
+It's currently independent from any version control system and can support different databases to store the state of the borrowed assets.

 ![Project window with Borrit](Documentation/images/example.png)

-> :warning: **This is a Proof of Concept with support for Google Sheets only.**

 ## Installation
 Use the package manager in Unity to install this package from its git url `https://github.com/rthery/borrit.git`